-Oscar De La Hoya Ánimo teachers will be informed on the language level of their students and will work collaboratively to develop standards-aligned lessons that support English language development.
+Ánimo South Los Angeles teachers will be informed on the language level of their students and will work collaboratively to develop standards-aligned lessons that support English language development.

-Oscar De La Hoya Ánimo EL students will be placed in a Sheltered ELA class to provide designated ELD support using Specially Designed Academic Instruction in English (SDAIE) strategies and the Essential Features of Designated ELD while focusing on the CA ELD Standards.
-In addition, all teachers will be trained in SDAIE techniques, the Essential Features of Designated ELD and using the CA ELD Standards to drive instruction.
-Professional development guides teachers in the use of CELDT data to differentiate instruction based on the student's levels of language proficiency.
-Strategies include Precision and Productive Partnering, Kate Kinsella's Sentence Frames, and direct academic vocabulary instruction in order to provide students with rigorous curriculum with appropriate supports so that they stay in the apprenticeship zone giving them high challenge and high support.
-Materials include the use of the core ELA novel-based curriculum, which has been revised to meet the needs of ELs.
-All teachers will have a CLAD certification or a California Commission on Teacher Credentialing recognized equivalent.
+Ánimo South Los Angeles EL students will be placed in a Designated ELD class to provide ELD support driven by the ELD standards and the Green Dot Designated ELD principles In addition, all teachers will be trained in SDAIE techniques, the Green Dot Integrated ELD principles and use the CA ELD Standards in conjunction with content standards to drive instruction.
+Professional development guides teachers in the use of ELPAC data to differentiate instruction based on the student's levels of language proficiency.
+Strategies include Precision and Productive Partnering, Kate Kinsella's Sentence Frames, and explicit language instruction in order to provide students with rigorous curriculum with appropriate supports so that they stay in the apprenticeship zone with high challenge and high support.
+The ELA/ELD framework support teachers to build into and from content instruction in order to develop critical English language skills, knowledge, and abilities needed for content learning in English.20 All teachers will have a CLAD certification or a California Commission on Teacher Credentialing recognized equivalent.